 Find out about the common problems in house surveys here.

-The Home Survey is designed to provide you with a comprehensive understanding of the current state of the property which, after all, you will be responsible for legally and financially.
 The results of a negative Home Survey report can be a blessing, allowing you to prioritise remedial works to your new property, and even obtain a lower purchase price.
 It does not necessarily mean that you can no longer go through with the purchase.

 If you have any further questions regarding what happens after house survey results come in, how you can reduce an offer after a survey, or if you simply wish to find out more about a survey on a property you are interested in buying, get in touch.
-Speak to Robinson Elliott Surveyors today and set your mind at ease.